How to Begin a Career in IT

 Soft Skills for a Career in IT

-Some careers in IT also require excellent problem solving skills, as they involve defining problems, identifying the causes and finding logical solutions.
-You’ll need to be able to prioritize your workload and stay optimistic when confronted with challenges!
+Some careers in IT also require excellent problem-solving skills, as they involve defining problems, identifying the causes, and finding logical solutions.
+You’ll need to be able to prioritise your workload and stay optimistic when confronted with challenges!

 IT Salaries

-The annual salary in IT careers varies based on experience, size of the employer and the area of IT specialisation.
+The annual salary in IT careers varies based on experience, size of the employer, and the area of IT specialisation.
 Business-related careers, such as consulting and analysis are the highest paid IT careers in the UK.
 This includes IT business analysts and IT consultants.
+If you’re already in an IT role, there are steps you can take, such as taking on IT courses that could boost your salary and help you show off your skill sets to potential employers on LinkedIn.

 IT Graduate Salary